taskiq-python/taskiq/docs/guide/routing-and-flows.md

 later are not part of that lifecycle snapshot.
 A scheduler whose broker has no other router members keeps the legacy single-broker lifecycle.

+The same distinct-resource rule described for multi-broker workers applies to these scheduler-managed brokers.

 `with_broker(...)`, `with_route(...)` and `with_flow(...)` on a kicker are not
 persisted schedule route metadata.
 They can affect `CreatedSchedule.kiq()`, which is an immediate queued invocation helper, but they do not change the